Go Beyond 'Fifty Shades'

-There's no doubt the most talked about book right now is E L James' "Fifty Shades of Grey."
+With hot casting news, there's no doubt the most talked-about book right now is E L James' "Fifty Shades of Grey."
 It's become the bestselling book of all time in Britain, and smashed sales records in the U.S., catapulting the romance genre into the spotlight.
+The "Fifty Shades" film is still a few years away, but James recently announced that "Sons of Anarchy" and "Pacific Rim" actor Charlie Hunnam will take up Christian's riding crop, while up-and-comer Dakota Johnson will bite her lip with abandon as Ana.
 So you've devoured the sexual history of Anastasia and Christian and loved every dominant and submissive minute.
 Now what?
-Well, we know there's a "Fifty Shades of Grey" film in the works, but it might take a few years to get the story to the big screen.
-In the meantime, satiate your need for more with these erotic encounters.
+As you eagerly await the first trailer, satiate your need for more with these erotic encounters.
 And while we don't think you should ever feel guilty for reading, we've made sure they're available in e-book form, so your device can serve as discreet packaging for these sizzling stories.

 Like the Fifty Shades trilogy, Sylvia Day's "Bared to You" and the sequel, "Reflected in You," found a place at the top of the New York Times bestseller list.
 Day's novel focuses on the complicated relationship between Eva and Gideon, both abuse survivors finding true love and passion for the first time.